Those Addicted to JUUL May Be Entitled to Compensation

 On October 24, 2018 the Food and Drug Administration declared that teenage use of electronic cigarettes has reached “an epidemic proportion.”
 The FDA notified the most popular e-cigarette manufacturers that they have 60 days to prove they make efforts to keep their devices away from minors.

-Unfortunately, minors already seem to have access to the JUUL products.
+Unfortunately, as previously mentioned, minors already seem to have access to the JUUL products.
 Dr. Scott Gottlieb, FDA commissioner, stated that over two-million middle and high school students were regular users of e-cigarettes.

 If you or a loved one have suffered harm following the use of a JUUL or other e-cigarette, including from lung disease or injuries from exploding e-cigarette devices, please seek the advice of an experienced e-cigarette lawyer to help you evaluate your insurance and compensation options.
 If the first use of the product occurred before November 2018, you may be eligible for compensation.